sematic-ai/sematic/docs/sematic-vs.md

 ## So why Sematic?

-We believe our experience at the world's number 1 robotaxi company has taught us a number of important base principles:
+We believe our experience at leading tech companies has taught us a number of important base principles:

 ### Abstract away infrastructure

-Machine Learning (ML) and Data Science (DS) developers are **not** software enginers, and vice versa.
+Machine Learning (ML) and Data Science (DS) developers are **not** software engineers, and vice-versa.

 While software engineers love nerding out on scalable infrastructure and beautiful abstractions, ML/DS developers care about a different set of semantics: